orangemn6/docs/content/school/biology/cell-energetics.md

     *   2 FADH2 from the Krebs cycle

-*   That gives us a total of 12 electron or energy carriers altogether.
+*   That gives us a total of 12 electron or [[energy]] carriers altogether.

 *   These electron carriers—**NADH and FADH2—“shuttle”** electrons to the electron transport chain, the resulting NAD+ and FADH can be recycled to be used as carriers again, and the hydrogen atoms are split into hydrogen ions and electrons.

-*   The high-energy electrons from NADH and FADH2 are passed down a series of protein carrier molecules that are embedded in the cristae; thus, it is called the electron transport chain.
+*   The high-[[energy]] electrons from NADH and FADH2 are passed down a series of protein carrier molecules that are embedded in the cristae; thus, it is called the electron transport chain.

 *   Some of the carrier molecules in the electron transport chain are NADH dehydrogenase and cytochrome C.